Is Writing a Book Profitable? What to Expect As a First Time Author

 According to Indeed, the average salary for a novelist was $49,046 in 2021.
 But the amount that authors made varied from $10k or less to $150k or more.

-It's impossible to pinpoint an exact salary range for an author because the potential for what you can earn is so varied.
+The question "How much do authors make" is tricky to answer.
+It's impossible to pinpoint an exact salary range for an author because the potential to earn money is so varied.

-So, is writing a book profitable?
+So, is writing books profitable?
 The short answer is yes.

-If you're going to self-publish, then the key to making a full-time living writing books is to have multiple books, an active fan base, and some idea of how to market.
+If you're going to self-publish, then the key to making a full-time living writing books is to have multiple books, an active fan base or niche audience, and some idea of how to market.

 Is Writing a Book Profitable If You Self-Publish?

 There are plenty of successful authors that have self-published.
-In fact, for aspiring authors, self-publishing means more control and greater rewards.
+In fact, for aspiring authors, this means more control and greater rewards.
 The downside is simply that it also means more work.

 If you want to make money by self-publishing your book, the best thing you can do is research and prepare.
 Upskill in areas you may need to work on.
 Try this helpful Kindle Launch class on Udemy which walks you through how to launch and market your book.